Academic Skills Peer Coaching

 Click here to schedule a meeting with a Peer Coach!

 Please note that the scheduler displays all times in your local time zone.
-Here are the Peer Coaches’ hours for the Summer 2025 semester:
+Here are the Peer Coaches’ hours for the Fall 2025 semester:

-** Arianna, Kotomi, and Rayna are the Learning Center’s graduate fellows.
-They are available to help students at both the undergraduate and graduate level, including CAPS students.
+** Arianna, Kotomi, Oren, and Zubeiru are the Learning Center’s Graduate Fellows.
+They are available to work with students at both the undergraduate and graduate level, including CAPS students.
+All coaching sessions with Grad Fellows will take place virtually, via Microsoft Teams.

 Scroll to the bottom of this page to read more about your Peer Coaches!